osg-htc/docs/docs/data/stashcache/overview.md

 Jobs can achieve lower latency and higher throughput for data transfer by using a nearby cache instead of accessing the origin directly.

+StashCache is most suitable for unique or shared data in the 1 GB to 10 GB range.

 The map below shows the location of the current caches in the StashCache federation:

 ![StashCache Map](StashCacheMap.png "StashCache Map")